clluc/monkeyproblem/README.md

 # Monkey Problem

 We want to know if African monkeys can be taught about deadlocks.
-She locates a deep canyon and fastens a rope across it, so the monkeys can cross hand-over-hand.
+We locate a deep canyon and fasten a rope across it, so the monkeys can cross hand-over-hand from one side to the other.

 Passage along the rope follows these rules: